 Which Campaign Metrics Should You Be Monitoring?

-Measuring results throughout your online marketing campaign is a critical step that’s often overlooked.
+Measuring results throughout your inbound marketing campaign is a critical step that’s often overlooked.
 By tracking and analyzing the results your marketing actions produce you’ll be able to constantly improve.
 If you analyze the data and find things that are working and others that aren’t, make changes.
 Adjust the elements that are failing and capitalize on the successes by modeling future efforts after those which produce the greatest results.

 1. Understand where your traffic is coming from